emqx/emqx-docs/en_US/file-transfer/client.md

 * `file_size`: Total size of the file in bytes.
 * `checksum`: SHA256 checksum of the entire file.
 If specified, this value takes priority over the `checksum` field provided in the `init` command.

-Upon receiving the `finish` command, the broker verifies that it has received all the segments necessary to assemble the file.
-If the file is successfully exported and its checksum is valid, the broker responds with a success return code (RC).
+Upon receiving the `finish` command, EMQX verifies that it has received all the segments necessary to assemble the file.
+If the file is successfully exported and its checksum is valid, EMQX responds with a success return code (RC).
 In case of any errors, an appropriate error response is sent.